 Duška Radosavljević: Just at the beginning of the conversation while we were waiting for you, Ben, I was asking Bush how come you’re both from London but the company ended up in Ireland.
 So maybe we can start with that.
 We often start these conversations by retracing people’s footsteps: so how you met, how you started working together, how you found this shared interest in speech and sound as the main component of your work.
 And maybe also what formative influences determined this choice as well.

-Ben Kidd: We met as friends, I suppose, at university in the UK.
-Quite a sort of naive theatre society doing plays, acting, performing, all that sort of stuff.
+Ben Kidd: We met as friends, I suppose, at university in the UK, at quite a sort of naive theatre society doing plays, acting, performing, all that sort of stuff.
 We then both graduated and left university.
-I trained as an actor in the UK, in Bristol, and then I tried to work as an actor not for too long actually – just a couple of years I guess I tried to give it a go for, with very little, which I think is fair to say, no success of any kind really.
-And then started to try and move into directing through a fairly tried and tested method that I’d picked up.
-In the UK it’s still very – perhaps not so much anymore, but still at that time, sort of mid-2000s – still a very ad hoc, in the best possible use of the word, ‘amateurish’ kind of directing ecology.
+I trained as an actor in the UK, in Bristol, and then I tried to work as an actor not for too long actually – a couple of years I tried to give it a go for, with very little, which is to say effectively no success of any kind really.
+And then started to try and move into directing through a fairly tried and tested method that I’d picked up in the UK’s still very – perhaps not so much anymore, but at that time, sort of mid-2000s – still a very ad hoc, in the best possible use of the word, ‘amateurish’ kind of directing ecology.
 Traditionally speaking, posh white men came down from Oxford or Cambridge and had some drinks with some friends of theirs and all of a sudden had a show at the National.
-That was the kind of – it’s much less the case now, but there wasn’t anything like a formal, you know, to compare it with what little I know about cultures like German theatre culture.
-There isn’t that same kind of directing training that’s in place.
+It’s much less the case now, but there wasn’t anything like a formal, you know, to compare it with what little I know about cultures like German theatre culture, there isn’t that same kind of directing training that’s in place.
 Like I say it’s changed a little bit.
 So I was kind of floating around doing that, and testing out my abilities and ideas I suppose, and trying to get work as best I could, and assisted here or there, and got a few pieces off the ground and entered competitions.
 At the same time Bush had, very surprisingly to everyone who knew him as mutual friends, gone to Ireland and I’ll let him take over about why and what happened there.
 We kept in touch just socially really, and with a shared interest in discussing what theatre was about and what was interesting and what was going on and what was piquing our interest and what wasn’t.
 And then an opportunity came, as these things often do, an opportunity came that was quite ad hoc and quite contingent.
 Bush decided to start making a show and needed someone to help him.
 He was going to be in it and he was going to be the only person in it.
 So he needed help to make sure lights were pointing in the right direction basically.
 And so he got in touch with me about going over to Dublin to help to direct that show basically, which was a piece that he’d written.
 That was a piece called Souvenir, which was our first piece and which was produced in the Dublin Fringe Festival – a first of two pieces that we made in the Dublin Fringe Festival.
-And this is where, I guess, I’ll hand over to Bush for the rest of the story a little bit because this is where Dublin as a place and as an ecology of making work and of generating work on a small scale and a community of theatre makers steps in to – I still live in the UK, I’ve never lived in Dublin so I still perhaps see it from an outsider’s perspective and perhaps see it slightly more favourably, I don’t know, maybe not.
+And this is where, I guess, I’ll hand over to Bush for the rest of the story because this is where Dublin as a place and as an ecology of making work and of generating work on a small scale and as a community of theatre-makers steps in.
+I still live in the UK, I’ve never lived in Dublin, so I still perhaps see it from an outsider’s perspective and perhaps see it slightly more favourably, I don’t know, maybe not.
 But I certainly would count it as a very significant element in our development and how we managed to develop.

 BK: We were at Nottingham, the University of Nottingham, and I studied English with Philosophy.
 Bush did Philosophy and Film, or Philosophy and American Studies?